ddtramp/watch-file-seed/README.md

 ## notice

-you should change package.json `appPath` and `ipAddress`;
+1. you should change package.json `appPath` and `ipAddress`;

-and

-i only add one command
+2. i only add one command

     serve or server

     the default is serve

+3. you must add index.html under `app`, like this:

+	app/
+		index.html